 Your podcast name should give your audience an idea of the type of content you'll be sharing.
-The name is searchable, so start by thinking of key words and phrases that will resonate when your audience is searching for resources.
+The name is searchable so start by thinking of key words and phrases that will resonate as they look for resources.

-- What search terms are used to find your company/products and services? - What are you best known for? - Ask your clients and pay special attention to the words and phrases they use to describe what working with you is like for them.
+- · What search terms are used to find your company/products and services? - · What are you best known for? - Ask your best client and pay attention to the words and phrases they use.